MobleyLab/off-ffcompare/README.md

 [Open Force Field Group's](https://github.com/open-forcefield-group) effort to automate force field parameterization.

-Here we have created scripts to minize small molecules using a variety of force fields with two goals in mind.
+Here we have created scripts to minimize small molecules using a variety of force fields with two goals in mind.
 1. Find places where the SMIRNOFF99Frosst force field behaves differently from currently accepted force fields.
-2. Discover molecules that are minized to different conformations by different force fields.
+2. Discover molecules that are minimized to different conformations by different force fields.
 These molecules will likely be used in future SMIRNOFF parameterizations.

 ### Force fields